-Bank On Your Brain
+Bank on Your Brain

-I’d argue that your brain is your bank.
 Without your brain, you can’t make bank.
 Simple.
 And as we get older, our cognitive function declines.
 Fact.
 So what can you do today and how can you plan tomorrow to maximize this all important muscle?

 Most of us take our brains for granted.
 It’s like that electric switch on your wall.
 We flick it and trust that the lights will come on.
 Most of us treat our brains the same way.
 We don’t think much about how our brain works, how to conserve it, maintain it or help it work better.

 First — Stop taking your brain for granted.